Common construction procurement sequence

 |---|---|

-| Treating a package round as one combined technical/commercial event | Keep commercial and technical round histories separate under the same package |
+| Treating a round as one combined technical/commercial event | Keep commercial and technical round histories separate under the same package |

-| Overwriting Round 1 with revised files | Create a new workflow round so the first commercial comparison or technical score remains auditable |
+| Overwriting Round 1 with revised files | Create a new round so the first comparison or score remains auditable |

 | Re-scoring every technical criterion after one clarification | Rerun only affected criteria and carry forward the rest with rationale |